Deputies accused of abusing Black men are fired by Mississippi sheriff amid federal probe

-JACKSON, Miss. — (AP) — Five Mississippi deputy sheriffs who responded to an incident where two Black men accused the deputies of beating and sexually assaulting them before shooting one of them in the mouth have been fired or resigned, authorities announced Tuesday.”
+JACKSON, Miss. — (AP) — All five Mississippi deputy sheriffs who responded to an incident where two Black men accused the deputies of beating and sexually assaulting them before shooting one of them in the mouth have been fired or resigned, authorities announced Tuesday.”

 Jenkins said one of the deputies shoved a gun in his mouth and then fired the weapon, leaving him with serious injuries to his face, tongue and jaw.
 The Justice Department opened a civil rights investigation into the Rankin County Sheriff's Department after the episode.